codejsha/algorithm-examples/README.md

 | **Worst**   |      $O(n^2)$       | when the input list is already sorted in the reverse order of the desired sorting order |
 | **Average** |      $O(n^2)$       |                                                                                         |

 - Bucket sort: [java](https://github.com/codejsha/algorithm-examples/tree/main/java-algorithm/src/main/java/com/example/algorithm/sort)([test](https://github.com/codejsha/algorithm-examples/tree/main/java-algorithm/src/test/java/com/example/algorithm/sort)) | Bucket sort is a sorting algorithm that works by distributing the elements of an array into a number of buckets.
-Each bucket contains a range of values and the elements are sorted within these buckets using any of the suitable sorting algorithms (such as insertion sort, merge sort, selection sort). (`n` is the number of elements and `k` is the number of buckets)
+Each bucket contains a range of values and the elements are sorted within these buckets using any of the suitable sorting algorithms (such as insertion sort, merge sort, selection sort).<br>(`n` is the number of elements and `k` is the number of buckets)

 | **Case**    | **Time complexity** | **Remarks**                                                                                                    |
 | ----------- | :-----------------: | -------------------------------------------------------------------------------------------------------------- |